CSCfi/csc-user-guide/docs/apps/velvet.md

 velvetg_maxk50 assembly_folder -ins_length 400
 ```

-In the batch job file above, the job reserves 4 computing cores (--cpus-per-task=4) and 64 GB of memory for four days (-t 4-00:00:00).
+In the batch job file above, the job reserves 4 computing cores (`--cpus-per-task=4`) and 64 GB of memory for four days (`--time=4-00:00:00`).
 Velvet can utilize threads based parallel computing.
-After a set up command `module load biokit` the number of cores to be used in the Velvet run is defined with the environment variables: `OMP_NUM_THREADS` and `OMP_THREAD_LIMIT`.
-In this script these variables are set by using the the environment variable `SLURM_CPUS_PER_TASK`, that contains the value defined with the --cpus-per-task,(which, in this example, has the value: 4).
+After a set up command `module load biokit` the number of cores to be used in the Velvet run is defined with the environment variables: `$OMP_NUM_THREADS` and `$OMP_THREAD_LIMIT`.
+In this script these variables are set by using the the environment variable `$SLURM_CPUS_PER_TASK`, that contains the value defined with the `--cpus-per-task` (which, in this example, has the value: 4).

 The batch job can be launched with the command